How Feng Shui Is Your House

 READ

-Feng Shui 2017 House Arrangement
+Feng Shui House Kitchen

 In the kitchen, maintaining cleanliness and organization are essential components of good Feng Shui.
 Ensuring that all appliances are in working order and that utensils are neatly organized can contribute to a positive energy flow.
 Additionally, incorporating elements of fire – such as using red or orange accents – can enhance vitality and creativity in this space.